sy77777en/video_annotation_folk/labels_markdown/cam_motion/camera_centric_movement/down/index.md

 - A scene where the camera moves only downward relative to itself, avoiding tilting or other motions.

-- The camera is only performing a pedestal down movement.
+- The camera is only performing a pedestal down movement with respect to itself.

 - The camera is only descending with respect to itself.